terreng/simple-web-server/website/src/zh-CN/docs/custom scripts.md

 It is recommended to have the log to file function on, so it is easier to see if something goes wrong

 ::: warning
-While not required, it is very highly recomended to turn on the swsaccess feature, as it will block users from performing a get request towards the file.
+While not required, it is very highly recommended to turn on the swsaccess feature, as it will block users from performing a get request towards the file.
 :::

 ## Writing the swsaccess file